abhishekchandran/dailyjs/_posts/2015-01-20-pws-tabs-weelnav.md

 ###wheelnav.js

-[wheelnav.js](http://wheelnavjs.softwaretailoring.net/index.html) by Gábor Berkesi is an SVG-based library that you can use for a centerpiece animated navigation component.
+[wheelnav.js](http://wheelnavjs.softwaretailoring.net/index.html) (GitHub: [softwaretailoring/wheelnav](https://github.com/softwaretailoring/wheelnav)) by Gábor Berkesi is an SVG-based library that you can use for a centerpiece animated navigation component.
 This might work well for a marketing website, which is the example Gábor uses, but I think it would be really cool on a child-friendly site with lots of bright colours site as well.

 The licensing is mixed -- there are free versions but also [more advanced paid versions](http://bootstrapachka.softwaretailoring.net/wheelizate/tabs/index.html).